Mebus/pyslm/README.rst

 platform typically used in both academia and industry for Additive Manufacturing.
 The core capabilities aim to include slicing, hatching and support generation and providing  an interface to the binary build file formats available for platforms.
-The library is built of core classes which may provide the basic functionality to generate the scan vectors used on systems and also be used as building blocks to prototype and develop new alogirthms.
+The library is built of core classes which may provide the basic functionality to generate the scan vectors used on systems and also be used as building blocks to prototype and develop new algorithms.

 PySLM is built-upon python libraries `Trimesh <https://github.com/mikedh/trimesh>`_ and based on some custom modifications to the `PyClipper <https://pypi.org/project/pyclipper/>`_ libraries which are leveraged to provide the  slicing and